NBA Rumors: Los Angeles Lakers May ‘Build A New Culture’ By Trading LeBron James, Focusing On Youth

 The situation is now ripe for rumors, and Colin Cowherd is jumping right in.
 During a segment this week discussing the future for the Los Angeles Lakers, Cowherd presented two likely directions for the team.
 The first and most likely option would be to continue along the same path, following through on plans to target some of the big-name free agents who will be available this offseason.

-The other option laid out by Cowherd would be much more risky.
+The other option laid out by Cowherd would be much riskier.
 He said the Lakers could decide to scrap their current project, trading LeBron James and instead focusing on the team’s young pieces.
 A trade for LeBron would likely net plenty of new resources including top draft picks that the Lakers could use for a rapid rebuild.

 "The Lakers have 2 choices: